-Dionysius searched for an alignment of all planets in order to find Christ's second coming, the main topic of Christian belief.
-After having found such a planetary massing 1500 years ahead of his time he assumed he had found the date of the Last Day at the end of the age of Pisces.
-Then, 2000 years before this calculated alignment he dated the beginning of his Anno Domini years according the value of precession of 2000 year each 30° at the vernal equinox (the former feats day of incantation of Christ).
+Dionysius searched for an alignment of all planets in order to find Christ's second coming, the main topic of early and still Christian belief.
+After having found such a planetary massing 1500 years ahead of his time he assumed to have found the date of the Last Day at the end of the age of Pisces.
+Then, 2000 years before this calculated alignment he dated the beginning of his Anno Domini years according the value of precession of 2000 year each 30° at the vernal equinox (the former feast day of incantation of Christ).
 He must have sought to be in harmony with the beginning of the Age of Pisces (ICHTHYS), the first symbol of Christians.
-In addition he postponed the end of the world Anno Mundi 6000, which occurred in his lifetime into the far future: AD 2000.
+In addition he searched for a solution for the calendrical end of the world.
+It occurred during his lifetime by arrival of Anno Mundi 6000 and by his AD-adjustment he postponed this end into the far future: AD 2000.

 As a result in year 2000 of all years a planetary massing took place, within a span of 26°.
-Such a massing, where all planets are in prograde motion are very rare. p (6000y, 30°) = 0,026
+Such a massing, where all planets are in pro-grade motion are very rare.

+p (6000y, 30°) = 0,026